 In Belgrade, Yugoslavia on Friday - the fourth day of the first World Swimming Championships.?

-In Belgrade, Yugoslavia on Friday - the fourth day of the first World Swimming Championships.
+Background: In Belgrade, Yugoslavia on Friday - the fourth day of the first World Swimming Championships.
 The fourth day too of the intense rivalry between the United States and East Germany for dominance.

 In the four hundred metres women's freestyles final, the American girls were trying to restore some of the prestige captured by the gold medal winning East German girls Yet another world record was expected to tumble in this race.